 If a dog’s nails become too long, they can become uncomfortable, and even painful.
 A good way to tell when a dog’s nails are too long is by listening for the dog’s nails clicking against the ground as they move.

 If you hear clicking on your floors, it may be time to break out the clippers.

 These dogs usually need their nails clipped every 2 or 3 weeks.

-These dogs need their teeth often brushed, as well as their coat.
+These dogs need their teeth brushed daily, as well as their coat.
 Regular brushing helps remove plaque, prevent tartar buildup, and keeps the dog’s breath fresh.

-If not provided the proper dental care, they are in danger of mouth infections, cavities, and etc. It is recommended that they have their teeth brushed at least 2-3 times a week.
+If not provided the proper dental care, they are in danger of gum infections and cavities.
+It is recommended that they have their teeth brushed at least 2-3 times a week.

 The breed’s large, down hanging ears, make it easier for a Kuvasz to get an ear infection.

 There is little airflow in the canals, which can become hosts to bacteria.
 Regular ear cleaning will help remove excess wax and bacteria that has built up in the dog’s ears.
 It is recommended that these dogs have their ears cleaned at least once a week.

 Like people, dogs can get sick, and be affected by a variety of health issues.
 Some breeds are more prone to certain health conditions than others.
 People should be aware of the health problems associated with a breed when purchasing a dog, as well as be able to provide full health care for them.